 This empirical study tested how children's career aspirations and pathways are affected by children's-and their parents'-perceived self-efficacy, defined as the belief that individuals can achieve outcomes they define for themselves through action and agency.
 The authors discuss how self-efficacy beliefs emerge in childhood through a conceptual model.
-In the model, family socioeconomic status influences parents' perceived self-efficacy as well as their academic aspirations, which then influence children's perceived social, academic, and self-regulatory efficacy as well as their academic and career aspirations.
-The authors suggest that academic self-efficacy has the greatest impact on aspirations: children can believe from a young age in their abilities, due to influences from their parents.
+In the model, family socioeconomic status influences parents' perceived self-efficacy as well as their academic aspirations, which then influences children's perceived social, academic, and self-regulatory efficacy, as well as their academic and career aspirations.
+The authors suggest that academic self-efficacy has the greatest impact on aspirations: they can believe from a young age in their abilities, due to influences from their parents.
 To test the model, researchers administered a battery of measures.
 Results indicate support for the conceptual model, suggesting that children's beliefs about their own efficacy is influenced mainly by parents' beliefs and influenced indirectly by family socioeconomic status.

 Schectman, N., DeBarger, A. H., Dornsife, A. H., Rosier, S., & Yarnall, L. (2013).
 Promoting grit, tenacity, and perseverance: Critical factors for success in the 21st century.
 Menlo Park, CA: Center for Technology in Learning, SRI International.
-Retrieved from http://pgbovine.net/OET-Draft-Grit-Report-2-17-13.pdf
+Retrieved from http://pgbovine.net/OET-Draft-Grit-Report-2-17-13.pdf opportunity to act in service of worthwhile goals.
+According to the research, students' age and stage of development affect how they understand a worthy goal and thus impact their ability to persevere.
+Younger students may respond better to shorter-term goals in alignment with brain development.
+When students see that their effort will be worthwhile in that what they are being asked to do is challenging and interesting, they are more likely to persevere.

 This technical report summarizes literature on the concepts of perseverance, grit, and tenacity as three key "noncognitive" skills that can help students reach their long-term goals.
 The combination of being challenged and interested offers the greatest opportunity for cognitive engagement and perseverance at any age.
-Perseverance grows when students have the opportunity to act in service of worthwhile goals.
-According to the research, students' age and stage of development affect how they understand a worthy goal, and thus impact their ability to persevere.
-Younger students may respond better to shorter term goals in alignment with brain development.
-When students see that their effort will be worthwhile in that what they are being asked to do is challenging and interesting, they are more likely to persevere.
+Perseverance grows when students have the